schierlm/Oberon2013Modifications/RealTimeClock/README.md

 However, the clock is not ticking - when set, it remains at the set time, and when unset, it is `00.00.00 00:00:00`.

-These patches can be used to get a ticking real-time clock.
+This patch can be used to get a ticking real-time clock.
 However, this is not done by a task that wakes up the CPU every minute just to update the clock; instead the kernel function to get the time is patched to update the clock depending on `Kernel.Time` ticks.

-When you are using an emulator that supports writing the real-time clock at 10000H at bootup, you can apply the second patch and will always have a correct "ticking" real-time clock without having to set it manually.
+When you are using an emulator that supports the hardware enumerator's `vRTC` record, you can apply the hardware enumerator patches and will always have a correct "ticking" real-time clock without having to set it manually.